AmmAhhRin/Loan-Default-Prediction-Model/README.md

-# Credit-Card-Default-Prediction-Model
+# Loan-Default-Prediction-Model
-A small Flask deployment of ML model predicting the default of customers.
+A small Flask deployment of ML model predicting loan default of customers.

 **Getting Started**
 1. Clone the Repository